jialeishen/jialeishen/README.md

 I'm currently a Postdoctoral Research Associate in the Indoor Air Quality and Ventilation Group at NIST.
 I'm interested in the research on **building energy and environment**, **indoor air quality**, **green building**, and **urban microclimate**.
 Please visit my personal page [jialeishen.com](http://jialeishen.com) for more information.

-I'll be joining the University of Alabama at Birmingham as a tenure track Assistant Professor in Fall 2024.
+I'll be joining the University of Alabama at Birmingham (UAB) as a tenure track Assistant Professor in Fall 2024.
 There will be two openings for PhD students in my team.
 Please reach out if you are interested.

 [![Years Badge](https://badges.strrl.dev/years/jialeishen?style=flat&logo=github&color=brightgreen)](https://github.com/jialeishen)
 [![Repos Badge](https://badges.strrl.dev/repos/jialeishen?style=flat&logo=github&color=brightgreen)](https://github.com/jialeishen?tab=repositories)